ShrayzzDev/Pokemon-API/README.md

 Post | /damage/gen{generation} | Returns the amount of damage delt following informations given in the body | Gen{Generation}DamageInformationDTO | Integer

 If you need more informations about these routes, a Swagger doc will be deployed at the same time the API will.
+Note that for the moment, the API is not deployed.

 ## Limitations